c06n/Packrat_HowTo/Tutorial.md

 1. Documenting the steps of the pre-processing in a script, usually in R, Python or Matlab.
 1. Documenting the code for the analysis together with the results, such as in [R Notebooks](http://rmarkdown.rstudio.com/r_notebooks.html) or [Jupyter](http://jupyter.org/).
 This is also known as [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming).

 One drawback of using programming languages such as R and Python is that for any data processing, a number of packages (in other languages *libraries, modules, toolboxes*) will be used.
-This is partially due to the fact that scripting in R, Python (with Pandas), Matlab or Julia should not be seen as *traditional software development*.
+This is partially due to the fact that scripting in R, Python (with Pandas), Matlab or Julia are rather different from *traditional software development*.
 As a matter of fact, many users of statistical software [do not see themselves as software developers](http://www.huber.embl.de/dsc/slides/Packrat-DSC2014.pdf).
-Rather, these languages should be seen as environments in which certain statistical or data manipulation techniques are implemented.
+Rather, these languages rather act as environments in which certain statistical or data manipulation techniques are implemented.
 The [R project says](https://www.r-project.org/about.html):

 > Many users think of R as a statistics system.
 We prefer to think of it of an environment within which statistical techniques are implemented.
 R can be extended (easily) via packages.
 There are about eight packages supplied with the R distribution and many more are available through the CRAN family of Internet sites covering a very wide range of modern statistics.